 ACCA vs CA, the two most reputed and sought courses among the commerce stream students.
 But, Which is Better?
 ACCA or CA, which is the tough course?
 What is the difference between ACCA and CA?
 Which is better to pursue in India or Which course matches the Global Standards?
 Which is more flexible?
 Or What is their duration?

 If the above questions are bothering you and you are getting confused which will be the best career option then you should not miss a single part of this article.
 The article has been written for guiding the students who are confused between ACCA and CA. So, have a look below.

 Before getting into the depth analysis of which is a better career option for you.
 Let’s understand first what is CA and ACCA.

 CA stands for Chartered Accountancy, one of the most sought and rewarding career options among the commerce students.
 Chartered Accountants are the only authorized professionals who can audit the Financial Statements of an organization in India and with the passage of time, the demand of CA is rapidly increasing.

-They are treated as an expert in various domains starting from accounting, auditing to finance, taxation, corporate laws etc. The career options after becoming Chartered Accountant is countless.
+They are treated as an expert in various domains starting from accounting, auditing to finance, taxation, corporate laws, etc. The career options after becoming a Chartered Accountant are countless.
 They can join an Audit firm, or Local or Multinational Company as an Internal Auditor, or can join some foreign or local banks to guide them in their financial and legal matters or start your own practice.